-Responsible use of AI should address not only the significant opportunities offered by AI, but must also mitigate some of the major risks of AI.
+Responsible use of AI should both address the significant opportunities offered by AI and mitigate some of the major risks of AI.
 These risks span a broad range of risk categories including performance, control, security, economic, ethics, and society.
 Recent research in academic circles highlight a number of key issues related to fairness, accountability, and transparency (FAT).

-In this talk we describe the five pillars of responsible AI: (a) Bias and Fairness; (b) (Interpretability (including explainability); © Robustness and Security; (d) Governance; (e) System Ethics, Morality and Legal.
-We then present a step-by-step approach to verify and validate AI (especially Machine Learning systems).
-We focus on key techniques and tools for testing, and in some cases refining, models to address the first three pillars.
-Next we take two case studies one in financial services and the other in healthcare to demonstrate the use of the Responsible AI methodology to evaluate bias and fairness, build interpretable and explainable models, and to make them robust and safe.
+Anand Rao outlines the five pillars of responsible AI: bias and fairness; interpretability (including explainability); robustness and security; governance; and system ethics, morality, and legal.
+He presents a step-by-step approach to verify and validate AI (especially machine learning systems), focusing on key techniques and tools for testing, and in some cases refining, models to address the first three pillars.
+He then draws on case studies from financial services and healthcare to demonstrate the use of the responsible AI methodology to evaluate bias and fairness, build interpretable and explainable models, and make them robust and safe.

-The recently released FICO dataset for the XAI challenge will be used as an example to illustrate the techniques.
+Anand uses the recently released FICO dataset for the XAI challenge to illustrate the techniques.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com